 Balochistan has always been on India’s mind when it comes to Pakistan.
 However, more than ever, Balochistan can now be much more than India’s negotiating card to contain Pakistani proxy terrorism.
 For the first time, leaders and activists of Baloch independence are seeking for tactful, diplomatic and moral support from India undisguised.

 Baloch leaders- in pursuit of their freedom movement- have tried to highlight Pakistan’s “genocide” in Balochistan and have stepped up Publicly seeking support from New Delhi.
 They have also tried to push the theory that supporting Balochistan is also in India’s interest: a free and independent Balochistan will act as an antidote for the Pakistan-China anti-India coalition.

 In a recent write-up, a political commentator Mr. Kanchan Gupta explains why India must stand by Balochistan in its struggle for freedom.
 He argues:

 “Great nations and rising powers have to be risk-takers.
 The inevitable backlash of supporting Balochistan’s liberation war will no doubt be huge.
 But if Mrs Gandhi, prime minister of an impoverished nation, could turn up her nose at what the world thought, surely Narendra Modi, prime minister of the fastest growing economy, can do likewise”

-Although apart from a flimsy evidence of a youtube video, allegedly claiming an individual to be an Indian spy operating at balochistan and few other evidence of youtube links where a Baloch rebel declares India as an ally, there is not much of a conformation about India’s involvement in Balochistan.
+Although apart from a flimsy evidence of a youtube video, allegedly claiming an individual to be an Indian spy operating at Balochistan and few other evidence of youtube links where a Baloch rebel declares India as an ally, there is not much of a confirmation about India’s involvement in Balochistan.